Durable Medical Equipment (DME) Checklist for Caregivers of Disabled Individuals

-As a caregiver for the disabled, you will often discover that assessing the safety and quality of programs or residences for disabled individuals is, at times, challenging, but one of the fastest ways asses this is checking to see if they have following durable medical equipment on hand.
+As a caregiver for the disabled, you will often discover that assessing the safety and quality of programs or residences for disabled individuals is, at times, challenging, but one of the fastest ways asses this is checking to see if they have following durable medical equipment (DME) on hand.

 Most participants arrive at their day programs, group homes, or other events with their own wheelchairs, but having a few additional wheelchairs available is always a good idea in case of emergency.
 There is always a chance that a wheelchair malfunction or an emergency creates the need for an urgent escape from the building.